atnwalk/testbed/README.md

 The commands below need to be run with your local user that has sudo privileges (*not* `rocky`).

-**IMPORTANT:** Before running any campaigns, make sure to disable core dumps for AFL++ otherwise your fuzzers may not start
+**IMPORTANT:** Before running any campaigns, make sure to disable core dumps for AFL++ otherwise your fuzzers may not start.
+For that, run the following commands
 ```bash
 # become your regular but privileged user
 exit